 - Students must report to the high school office upon arrival to school on the day(s) of the in-school suspension.
-They are not permitted to go to their lockers first. - Students will not be permitted to eat in the cafeteria; they may either bring a lunch or be escorted to the cafeteria where lunch will be purchased at the student's cost. - Students will be supervised by a teacher and will complete their class work as well as reflection essays in the in-school suspension room. - Students assigned in-school suspension will be given a chance to respond.
-Parents will be notified when an in-school suspension has been issued.
+They are not permitted to go to their lockers first. - Students will not be permitted to eat in the cafeteria; they may either bring a lunch or be escorted to the cafeteria where lunch will be purchased at the student's cost. - Students will be supervised and will complete their class work as well as reflection essays in the inschool suspension room. - Parents/Guardians will be notified of a student's in-school suspension.